simplybusiness/signal/README.md

 ## Scope of the tests

-We use [Twilio Client Ruby Quickstart](https://www.twilio.com/docs/quickstart/ruby/client) as a base project.
+We use [RUBY QUICKSTART: HELLO MONKEY CLIENT](https://www.twilio.com/docs/quickstart/ruby/client/hello-monkey) as a base project.

 This sample project demonstrates the followings